allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 First thing is that the idea of not having estimates when running software projects could be shocking for someone who had to estimate a lot during his career.
-In the presentation we could find severalcrisis examples and statistics that in my opinion prove that agile projects can be easily destroyed by estimating.
+In the presentation we could find several crisis examples and statistics that in my opinion prove that agile projects can be easily destroyed by estimating.
 Vasco stated that estimates don’t really work in software industry and could ruin all value that agile project should deliver, especially to customers.